 While I can’t offer advice on how best to grieve overseas, please know that despite what you are feeling, you are not alone

 I really do wish this could have been a “10 things to heal your grieving while abroad” post.
 Heck, I’d like to read that post myself.
-But in reality, grieving means different things to different people; what works for you might not work for me.
+Death is omnipresent; we are all surrounded by it constantly.
+But while death affects us all, grieving means different things to different people; what works for you might not work for me.
 You might like talking about your feelings; I perhaps prefer pretending I don’t have feelings at all (two different styles of grieving, but only one of these sounds healthy, mind you).
 Basically, what I’m trying to say is I don’t know how to properly express my emotions so I’m in no position to be dishing out advice.

 However, what I can say is you are not alone.
 By virtue of reading this post you now have me, so by definition, you are not alone.
 Lean on your parents.
 Talk to your siblings.
 Remember your friends and significant other.
 Bring them all in, even if it’s to talk about something mundane and ordinary.
 You might never open up and talk about your deepest feelings (a year later and I’m not even sure if I have yet) but keep the connection going.